mind-overflow/gnome-fs-duplicate-cursor-fix/README.md

 # How this works
 The concept behind this fix is simple.
-If you enable the experimental fractional-scaling feature in eg. Ubuntu 20.04, you probably noticed that, upon login, a dead cursor is stuck on screen, and a secondary bigger one appears.
+If you enabled the experimental fractional-scaling feature in eg. Ubuntu 20.04, you probably noticed that, upon login, a dead cursor gets stuck on screen, and a second bigger one appears.
 This problem is fixed, however, if you switch back to 1.0x scale, apply, and then get back to your desired one.
 To automate this process, I developed a small Java open-source fix that automatically does it after logging in.
 You simply have to input your screen settings in config.yml, logout, re-login and you should notice your screen flashing twice.